-Message from the Chief of Police and Director of the Emergency Operations Center
+Message from the Chief of Police

+Director of the Emergency Operations Center

-The information contained in this booklet is designed to provide you with a snapshot of the California State University Channel Islands emergency management and preparedness program, as well as response procedures to follow during an emergency.
+The information contained in this booklet is designed to provide you with a snapshot of the California State University Channel Islands' (CSUCI) Emergency Management and Preparedness program, as well as response procedures to follow during an emergency.
 In the event of an emergency, this document may be used as a quick reference guide.

-The Police Department is responsible for the implementation and maintenance of an emergency management system on campus and the development and implementation of programs and projects related to emergency planning, training, response, and recovery.
+The University Police Department (UPD) is responsible for the implementation and maintenance of an emergency management system on campus and the development and implementation of programs and projects related to emergency planning, training, response, and recovery.